katsuyoo/LightNet/README.md

 Nvidia CUDNN can be used to calculate convolutions.

 1. You will need to install the Neural Network Toolbox from Mathworks.
 Make sure you can run it properly.
-(Ref to the tutorial "Transfer Learning Using Convolutional Neural Networks" in the toolbox.)
+(Ref to our tutorial slides.)
 2. Set opts.use_nntoolbox=1 in the main tesing script.